Inventory for Resale: Management Guidelines for Service Centers

 - Materials used to produce items for resale

-Items outside of these classifications are not considered inventory.
+Items outside of these classifications are not considered inventory for the purposes of this guideline.
 Items purchased that are not resold to external parties or other UTSA departments are considered operational expenses for that department.

 - Beginning inventory